alirezajaberirad/A-New-Design-For-Memristive-Dot-Product-Engine/README.md

 # A-New-Design-For-Memristive-Neural-Network-Crossbar-Array
- This repository includes the coding files and reporting pictures of my undergraduate project - Summer 2022 Winner of the Best Undergraduate Project Award
+ This repository includes the coding files and reporting pictures of my undergraduate project - Summer 2022 <br />
+Winner of the Best Undergraduate Project Award

 ## Some Instructions